#1: It’s expensive.

 While Positano was incredibly picture perfect, it was extremely packed with tourists.
 The locals told us that we were visiting during the off season (October), and we still thought it was so crowded.
 I could not imagine visiting Positano during peak season.
 There were lines at the more popular spots for food or drinks.
 If you visit during peak season, definitely make reservations everywhere you’re dying to go!

-We didn’t know how diverse the ferry destinations were until it was too late.
-We could have taken a ferry from Naples to Positano!
+I wish we knew how diverse the ferry destinations were when we first arrived in Positano.
+Had we known, we could have taken a ferry from Naples to Positano!
 We did take some advantage of it once we knew it was such an affordable and efficient option.
 We took a day trip to Capri from Positano, and it was incredible!

 We found a few delis in Positano that we LOVED.
 We would walk to the back of the shop where they made fresh sandwiches and salads.
 For two or three days, we got some amazing sandwiches with sun-dried tomatoes, cheese and Prosciutto.
 Not only was it incredibly cheap, it was delicious!

 To be honest, there isn’t really much to do in Positano.
 Other than eat, sit on the beach, eat some more.. there isn’t too much going on.
-You could see most of Positano – or at least the areas you’re interested in – in a day.
-We spent five days in Positano, and we were bored.
-We took a day trip to Capri to escape the boredom – but then again, we are not very good relaxers and wanted some action.
+It is entirely possible to see most of the tourism sites of Positano in a day.
+Our five whole days in Positano had us itching for adventure.
+Our day trip to Capri cured the boredom for a day.
 Unless you have a very specific agenda for Positano and have some day trips planned to other Amalfi Coast destinations, don’t plan on being there for more than a couple of days!

 Because Positano is so incredibly touristy, it’s difficult to get a feel for any sort of culture.
 We didn’t get many opportunities to mingle with locals – they were all too busy tending to tourists!
 Everywhere we went, we saw tons of Americans.
 It didn’t even feel like we were in Italy!